-But have hope—these marijuana possession guilty pleas in Stamford, Greenwich and other Connecticut towns can sometimes get reversed and removed off your permanent record.
+But have hope—these illegal marijuana possession guilty pleas in Stamford, Greenwich and other Connecticut towns can sometimes get reversed and removed off your permanent record.
 Here’s how…

 Today’s job market is competitive enough, and some employers don’t want pot smokers or marijuana users working with their money or supervising their employees, especially if the job involves automobiles, trains, planes, or children.
 Similarly, in any auto or life insurance background check—which usually digs deep into a person’s infraction, motor vehicle and criminal records—an insurance carrier can either decline coverage or jack up premiums for a convicted marijuana user.

-Looking at it that way, some of the top Greenwich and Stamford criminal attorneys and lawyers are now scratching their heads.
+Looking at it that way, some of the top Greenwich and Stamford criminal attorneys are now scratching their heads.
 Just maybe the old laws weren’t so bad after all.
 Under the old laws, while possessing marijuana was a crime, you could take some drug classes and get the marijuana possession charge completely dismissed, erased and expunged off your Connecticut criminal record and background check.
 Not so bad.

 Now, however, it’s not that easy.
-As a result, we are getting calls from disgruntled Connecticut citizens who were charged with a 21a-279a marijuana possession ticket in Stamford, Darien, New Canaan, Ridgefield, Greenwich or Wilton, paid and mailed the modest fine, and now are finding out that their potential employers, insurers, and landlords are denying them huge opportunities because of an old marijuana and pot pay-by-mail ticket.
+As a result, we are getting calls from disgruntled Connecticut citizens who were charged with a 21a-279a illegal marijuana possession ticket in Stamford, Darien, New Canaan, Ridgefield, Greenwich or Wilton, paid and mailed the modest fine, and now are finding out that their potential employers, insurers, and landlords are denying them huge opportunities because of an old marijuana and pot pay-by-mail ticket.

 Additionally, the reasons for making the motion are critical to the motion’s success.
-The Mark Sherman Law Firm has often relied upon technical constitutional due process arguments in moving to reverse marijuana possession guilty pleas, as well as reversing Stamford speeding ticket guilty pleas made by mail for 14-219 Speeding tickets and Darien, Stamford or Greenwich 14-218a Traveling Unreasonably Fast tickets.
+The Mark Sherman Law Firm has often relied upon technical constitutional due process arguments in moving to reverse illegal marijuana possession guilty pleas, as well as reversing Stamford speeding ticket guilty pleas made by mail for 14-219 Speeding tickets and Darien, Stamford or Greenwich 14-218a Traveling Unreasonably Fast tickets.
 Finally, your personal and professional histories come into the court’s consideration, and are an integral component of the motion papers and briefs submitted to the Superior Court judge.

 There’s no bright line answer here.
 The chances of success depends on the individual facts and procedural history of each case.
 What the Stamford Possession of Marijuana lawyers at Mark Sherman can promise you is that we will give you an honest assessment of your chances of success, as well as a fixed price for our services (with no hidden fees or costs).
 While we can’t always guarantee what a judge will decide when asked to vacate or reverse a Stamford Connecticut marijuana possession guilty plea, we can give you a percentage probability of your chances for success.
 Our goal is results.
 If we do not have a chance at winning, then we will not take your case.

-So if you have pled guilty by mail to a 21a-279a Possession of Marijuana ticket in Stamford, Westport, New Canaan, Darien or Greenwich, and want to find out if and how you can reverse your guilty pleas to these Connecticut marijuana or speeding tickets, then call a Mark Sherman Law criminal attorney right away.
+So if you have pled guilty by mail to a 21a-279a Illegal Possession of Marijuana ticket in Stamford, Westport, New Canaan, Darien or Greenwich, and want to find out if and how you can reverse your guilty pleas to these Connecticut marijuana or speeding tickets, then call a Mark Sherman Law criminal attorney right away.
 Timing is critical to your chances of successfully reversing your Connecticut marijuana or speeding ticket.
 Don’t wait any longer.
-Call us today at (203) 358-4700 for a consultation.
+Call us today for a consultation.